duggytuxy/Data-Shield_IPv4_Blocklist/README.md

 > [!TIP]
 > Implementing the Data-Shield IPv4 Blocklist with [NFtables](https://en.wikipedia.org/wiki/Nftables):

+> [!CAUTION]
+> Scripts must be used beforehand in pre-production or labs to avoid side effects (rules not adapted to the environment, etc.) in production.

 - Create a directory to store the blocklist and script

 ```